nllong/OpenStudio-wiki/Using-OpenStudio-with-Git-and-GitHub.md

 The no-fast-forward `--no-ff` flag is important for merging to maintain branch history, and it stays consistent with GitHub's automatic merge settings:

 ## Pushing All of Your Local Commits to GitHub
-When you’re ready to share your changes and commits from any branch with the rest of the team:
+When you're ready to share your changes and commits from any branch with the rest of the team:

     git push origin